 We are happy to see young people on this walk, but it may not be suitable for children under the age of 12.

-We donate 10 % of the ticket price to charities that aim to tackle racism in the UK.
+We donate at least 10 % of the ticket price to charities that aim to tackle racism in the UK.

 There are so many books and resources on slavery, and this is a selection to get you started:

 Or watch or listen to these programmes – we particularly recommend David Olusoga’s series on BBC iPlayer